New AML Laws Coming to Real Estate

 - Company or trust documentation

-- Ownership information for entities
+- Ownership and control information for entities

 - Source of funds information where required

-Our commitment to clients
+Our commitment to our clients

 At M5 Industrial Property Services, we are committed to making the process as straightforward, secure and efficient as possible.